noelmcloughlin/jetbrains-goland-formula/README.rst

 ========
-jetbrains-gogland
+jetbrains-goland
 ========

-Formula for latest gogland IDE from Jetbrains.
+Formula for latest goland IDE from Jetbrains.

 .. note::
-    **** THIS FORMULA IS NOT VALID YET - PENDING 1ST OFFICIAL RELEASE OF GOGLAND ****
+    **** THIS FORMULA IS NOT VALID YET - PENDING 1ST OFFICIAL RELEASE OF GOLAND ****

+    Use the `EAP VERSION INSTEAD: <https://www.jetbrains.com/go/nextversion/>`_.

     See the full `Salt Formulas installation and usage instructions
     <http://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html>`_.